-- 2 tsp+ heavy cream (milk or half-and-half work too)
+- 2 teaspoon+ heavy cream (milk or half-and-half work too)

-In a plastic Ziploc bag, add about 1 Tbsp of flour and then put the chopped strawberries in.
+- In a plastic Ziploc bag, add about 1 tablespoon of flour and then put the chopped strawberries in.
 Shake gently to coat with the flour.
 Gently stir or fold into the dough, just enough so that the berries are dispersed throughout the dough.

 - Turn your dough out onto a lightly floured work surface and shape it into a 6-8 inch round.
 Cut the round in half, then into three triangles per each half.
 Transfer the triangle cut dough onto your parchment paper lined baking sheet, with about 2 inches of spacing between each scone.